 Remark – However, this rule does not prevent the employer from terminating the contract, provided that a compensation is paid before the expiry of 7 continuous calendar days of incapacity for work.
 In that case, he shall have to provide other reasons than the student's illness to justify the termination of the employment relation.
 In this case, you are facing the risk that this will be considered an unfair dismissal!

-If there is no written contract or if the contract does not contain specific mandatory information or if the employer has not submitted the 'DIMONA declaration' (see our Infoflash of 22 May 2014 'Student employment – which formalities must the employer fulfil?'), the student can terminate the contract at any time without notice nor compensation.
+If there is no written contract or if the contract does not contain specific mandatory information or if the employer has not submitted the 'DIMONA declaration', the student can terminate the contract at any time without notice nor compensation.

 If there is no written contract, if the start or the end date of the contract is not stated, if the work schedule is missing or if the contract does not refer to the work schedule in the employment regulations , the employer shall observe the rules of an employment contract for an indefinite period.
 This implies that the employer shall have to observe the normal period of notice when terminating the contract.
 This is not the case if he can prove that the absence of such indications concerning the work schedule or the reference to such schedule in the employment regulations does not cause any harm to the student.

 Source: articles 120 to 130ter of the Employment Contract Act of 3 July 1978.